 Sandrine started training in January 2018, once or twice a day was her goal.
-She dedicated her weekends to swimming training in recognition for the first race that took place in Tours, the Tours’nman.
+She dedicated her weekends to swimming training in recognition of the first race that took place in Tours, the Tours’nman.

-When Sandrine failed the race in June, she kept at it and never gave up, she returned to train in July and August for more grueling hours, totaling 102.
+When Sandrine failed the race in June, she kept at it and never gave up; she returned to train in July and August for more grueling hours, totaling 102.
 Sandrine truly has an indomitable spirit.
 She even enlisted a trainer to help her with swimming, as well as 21 hours of running.

 Sandrine’s strategy was not to follow a true training plan because she was very familiar with long races and training.
-When Sandrine didn’t feel like training she refrained from doing so.
+When Sandrine didn’t feel like training, she refrained from doing so.

-When it came the time to swim the Ironman, she became totally focused.
+When it came time to swim the Ironman, she became totally focused.
 Sandrine knew nothing could stop her now.
 She was so thrilled that she finished and accomplished her goal.
 This was truly what the Ironman was all about for Sandrine — accomplishing her goal!

 Just when you think the long race is over, Sandrine is already on to her next big challenge.
 She has already signed up for the Nice Ironman on June 30, 2019.
 At first, Sandrine didn’t want to participate because she felt her first experience was just too perfect to replicate.